adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 backlog.
 We didn’t have to worry about SEO and social sharing, and of course it reduced the amount of development.
-1. We could launch just to our VIPs which would also bring an aire of exclusivity to the experience — they are VIPs after all.
+1. We could launch just to our VIPs which would also bring an aire of exclusivity to the experience &mdash; they are VIPs after all.
 1. Launching to VIPs only meant that we reduced the risk and enabled us to receive vital feedback before opening up to public.

 ## What else did we suggest?

-We suggested several other reductions to the backlog.
-Those were:
+Here’s the other big things we suggested:

 ### 1. We halved the amount of products